asahinyener/Gazeninja/readme.md

 ---

 ## How to Run
 1. Open **`index.html`**.
 The eye data recording starts automatically upon initiation.
-2. The camera video box provides the user with a green box indicating where the head should be placed
+2. The camera video box provides the user with a green box indicating where the head should be placed.
-3. Facial landmarks will be detected and displayed on the camera when the detection is complete
+3. Facial landmarks will be detected and displayed on the camera when the detection is complete.
-4. Once calibration is launched two dots are displayed: red for raw gaze data and blue smoothed point that is the cursor
+4. Once calibration is launched, two dots are displayed: red for raw gaze data and blue for the smoothed cursor.
 5. Complete the 9‑point eye‑tracking calibration.
 Each point is clicked 3 times while the gaze is on the dot.
 6. Fixate on furniture (~1.2 s) until it glows—then the mapped action fires.

 ---